Smorps/Smash-Or-Pass-Documents/Terms-of-Service.md

 You assign all rights, title and interest in any Feedback You provide the Proprietor.
 If for any reason such assignment is ineffective, You agree to grant the Proprietor a non-exclusive, perpetual, irrevocable, royalty free, worldwide right and license to use, reproduce, disclose, sub-license, distribute, modify and exploit such Feedback without restriction.

+# Data Sharing with Third-Party Services

+Certain features of the Application may require the transmission of user data to third-party services.
+By using these features, You consent to such data sharing as described in Our Privacy Policy.

 # Links to Other Websites

 Our Service may contain links to third-party web sites or services that are not owned or controlled by the Proprietor.